 Anna is the resident curator at Bones and Pearl Studios and is the founder of Bad Art.
 Her work has recently been featured in Fresh Paint Magazine and I Heart Magazine.

-Her ongoing curatorial project Bad Art has been written in numerous publications including Dazed and Confused and Vice Magazine.
+Her ongoing curatorial project Bad Art has been written in numerous publications including Quietus and Dazed and Confused.

 "A blaze of products have been taken as Duchamp took the urinal: to a new context.
 Over familiar and sickeningly addictive - it is Western consumerism.
 Anna Choutova infuses the ordinary with inflamed colours and slick paint strokes.
 The result is a release of painterly brilliance.
 The bright colours radiate an encapsulating promise of commercial ecstasy.
 There is something disturbing about the glaring light, the obstinate smiles and the overzealous colour: it seems sickly sweet, is it a lie?
 Perhaps it is this representation of Western consumerism, so satisfyingly toyed with that make Choutova’s paintings so prevalent.
 ‘Andrea Gomis’ features a cosmetic laden face, pressed up against the frame in an intimidating close-up.
 Thick, moist looking brush strokes of fleshy pink smear across the surface meeting the perfect white smile in flaming red lipstick: she is made up, a product.
 The work convincingly alludes to the over indulgent consumerism infecting the western world whilst retaining the all-important branding which captures our attention."